High School Principal

 The High School Program is designed to prepare students for education, service, and vocations which fulfill God’s specific calling in student lives.

-Academically, the high school program provides multiple levels of courses including On-level, Honors, Pre-AP, Advanced Placement (AP), and Dual Credit.
+Academically, the high school program provides multiple levels of courses including On-level, Honors, Advanced Placement (AP), and Dual Credit.
 Students can select from 3 graduation plans as they satisfy graduation requirements: Distinguished Achievement Graduate, Honors Graduate, and Graduate.
 Biblically integrated coursework in the high school is comprehensive in all academic disciplines.

 In addition to the academic program, the high school program provides many opportunities for student involvement whereby students are encouraged to experience fellowship, exercise responsibility, and demonstrate commitment to chosen activities including athletics, fine arts, clubs, volunteer service, and leadership development.